sikai00/tp/docs/UserGuide.md

 ## 3. Terminologies

-The following explains some terminology and main features of *MyInsuRec*:
+The following subsections explains some terminology and main features of *MyInsuRec*:

 ### 3.1 Clients